georgia-tech-db/evadb/README.md

-> code cannot run in colab because the pip version of evadb is incompatible with the current github version in terms of udf
+> ~~code cannot run in colab because the pip version of evadb is incompatible with the current github version in terms of udf~~
+> run animalDetector in colab: https://colab.research.google.com/drive/1SSHVsPru7oBjLV2TkYwpe6dv-3DSP1pM?usp=sharing
 How to run locally

 ```